Juxtaposition

 In grammar, three processes of construction of compound sentences are distinguished from several simple ones: coordination (using links and keeping sentences at the same hierarchical level), subordination (submitting one sentence to the other in importance), and finally, the juxtaposition.

-You may be interested: Flat
+You may be interested: Displacement

 This last It consists of the overlapping of the sentences, without the need to add links as a bridge between one and the other.although punctuation marks (comma, semicolon) are usually used.